Links Between Gout and Osteoarthritis

 What the researchers noticed was the group that suffered from gout had the highest number of patients suffering from osteoarthritis as well, a whopping 68% of them.
 The asymptomatic hyperuricemia group had 52% of its patients suffering from OA and the last group that suffered from neither conditions had only 28% of patients suffering from OA.

 So prevalence and severity of osteoarthritis is higher in older men that also suffered from gout.
 This is something you should be careful with dear gout sufferer.
 Another Chinese study you can check out and published in Osteoarthritis & Cartilage concluded that gout may increase the risk of knee replacement in patients with osteoarthritis.
-Avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.
+Help avoid OA by exercising, keeping your weight and BMI down, and follow a strict gout diet that I outline in my ebook.

 Posted by Spiro Koulouris